revgrid/revgrid/etc/revgrid.api.md

 }

 // @public (undocumented)
-export class Revgrid<BGS extends BehavioredGridSettings, BCS extends BehavioredColumnSettings, SF extends SchemaServer.Field> {
+export class Revgrid<BGS extends BehavioredGridSettings, BCS extends BehavioredColumnSettings, SF extends SchemaField> {
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@mixes" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@mixes" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@mixes" is not defined in this configuration